“I’d rather have pockets full of rocks than an empty gun.” — Frank B. Eaton

-By the time he was just 15 years-old, he had earned the nickname of “Pistol Pete,” for his superior gun handling skills and deadly shots.
+By the time he was just 15 years old, he had earned the nickname of “Pistol Pete,” for his superior gun handling skills and deadly shots.
 It was a remarkable feat, as Eaton had been born with a crossed left eye.
 However, he had overcome this “disability” by figuring out how to aim the gun without sighting down the barrel.
-He was so good that a friend said the he could “Shoot the head off a snake with either hand.”
+He was so good that a friend said he could “shoot the head off a snake with either hand.”

 Frank then began to search for the men who had killed his father years before and legend has it before he was done avenging his father’s death, he had tracked down and killed five of the six men who had been involved in the murder in 1868.
 The last man had been killed in a card game and all had lived lives of crime.